raspberrypilearning/astro-pi-mission-zero/en/step_7.md

 --- /task ---

 --- task ---
 Test your program by using the colour sliders to simulate light that is mostly red, then green then blue.
-Make sure the right images is displayed each time.
+Make sure the right image is displayed each time.
 --- /task ---